-STOP ALTITUDE SQUAWK- Used by ATC to inform an aircraft to turn off the automatic altitude reporting feature of its transponder.
-It is issued when the verbally reported altitude varies 300 feet or more from the automatic altitude report.
+STOP ALTITUDE SQUAWK- Used by ATC to instruct a pilot to turn off the automatic altitude reporting feature of the aircraft transponder and ADS-B Out.
+It is issued when a verbally reported altitude varies by 300 feet or more from the automatic altitude report.